ravirun/misfit-ravi/README.md

-# Misfit Ravi - November 2028 Content Plan
+# Misfit Ravi - November 2028, Week 3 Content Plan

 **Macro Creator (100k–1M followers)**

 ---

-## Content Topic
+## Weekly Content Topic

-### What History Will Laugh at From the 2020s
+### How the 2020s Will Look in Textbooks

 ---

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on what history will laugh at from the 2020s.
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on how the 2020s will look in textbooks.

 ---